Glen Lily Landfill: History

-In late 1974, the City of Bowling Green purchased two parcels land of in a rural, unincorporated area of Warren County for the purposes of creating a landfill to be used by the city's municipal garbage collection program.
+In late 1974, the City of Bowling Green purchased two parcels of land in a rural, unincorporated area of Warren County for the purposes of creating a landfill to be used by the city's municipal garbage collection program.
 The land, situated near the intersection of Glen Lily Road and Price Chapel Road was zoned for agriculture.
 Opposition from local residents concerned over traffic on Glen Lily Road resulted in garbage deliveries taking a more circuitous route along Morgantown Road and Price Chapel Road.
 The landfill was placed atop a hill over a karst feature.
 Later dye studies showed that the landfill property sits atop two groundwater drainage basins: one flowing to the east towards Barren River, and another, on the land primarily under the landfill, flowing to the west towards Westbrook Creek, a tributary of Gasper River.
 The landfill, reported to cover 30 acres of the 270-acre site, opened for operation in 1975 and accepted both residential and industrial waste.

 The landfill was full by 1979 and was idled by the City of Bowling Green which had opened a new landfill in an abandoned strip mine in nearby Butler County.
 As early as 1979 it was noted that the landfill had accepted waste drums without examining their contents.
 In 1981, the landfill joined Kentucky's priority list of Superfund sites.

 In September 1985, a state inspection determined that the landfill contained pollutants and ordered the City of Bowling Green to remediate the site. in 1986, six chemicals, including carcinogens, were found to be leaching from the site into nearby groundwater.
 The chemical phenol was among the pollutants identified.

 in 1989, eight test wells were drilled to monitor the site.
 Twenty-one organic pollutants on a Federal priority list were found at that time.
 An additional two organic pollutants not on the list were also identified.
 That same year, the Kentucky Cabinet of Natural Resources refused a request from the City of Bowling Green to pay for remediation; however, the Cabinet agreed with the City's plan to attempt to identify customers responsible for disposing of toxins which ended up at the site.
 Eventually the City identified thirty-one potential polluters..
 As late as 1989, the City was applying a deodorant to cover the smell of decaying garbage in the landfill.
 Also in 1989, the City instituted a surcharge on garbage collection bills to pay for landfill remediation which by 1990 were estimated at $3 million.
 The city expected to be monitoring the site until 2019.